Living TV Group: Challenge

+Challenge launched as The Family Channel on 1 September 1993 as a joint venture with International Family Entertainment; airing much of the company's programming archive, including those from Television South.
+Flextech acquired full ownership of the network in 1996 and relaunched it as Challenge TV on 3 February 1997.
+The channel relies heavily on game shows taken from a variety of sources, although most are repeats of programmes acquired from the terrestrial channels' archives.

+The channel continues to broadcast and remains the only Flextech-owned network to continue operating as is.

 Challenge Jackpot

 Challenge Jackpot launched on 1 July 2008 as a 24-hour interactive gaming channel, run in collaboration with Two Way Media.
-It was available on Virgin Media cable & Sky but was also available on Freeview via Virgin 1 and Bravo 2 simulcasts overnight.
+It was available on Virgin Media cable and Sky, but was also available on Freeview via Virgin 1 and Bravo 2 simulcasts overnight.
 On cable, an interactive application developed by Two Way Media that enables viewers to play along with live programming on the channel; alternatively, viewers may participate on the channel's website.
 Challenge Jackpot was not available in Northern Ireland due to "regulatory and legal restrictions".
 Games were overseen by Ofcom and, because Two Way's gaming division was based there, the Alderney Gambling Control Commission.
 The channel closed on 1 January 2011.